Are Antiperspirants and Deodorants Safe? PLUS, My Natural Gentle Deodorant Recipe for Sensitive Pits

 Fact or Fiction?
-There has been a lot of information online and elsewhere about the possible dangers of using commercial antiperspirants and deodorants.
-What is truth and what is fiction?
+There has been a lot of information online and elsewhere about the possible dangers of using commercial antiperspirants and deodorants because of the chemicals and toxins they contain.

 On Being a "Heavy Sweater".....

 My personal deodorant dilemma began many years ago.
 I am a big “sweater” so to speak.
 And as a young woman (or even an older one), how embarrassing is that?
-On top of that, I, like many people, women included, tended to get stinky when sweating. ( I will NEVER forget the time I came out of job interview to find....Horror of Horrors!....a HUGE sweat ring under my right armpit!
-Just my right, which has always been my problem pit.)
-I was MORTIFIED.
+Also I, like many people, women included, tended to get stinky when sweating.

-So after decades of trying this deodorant and that one, from the ultra powerful Clinical Super Aluminum varieties to the sweet-smelling tropical teen products, and everything in between, I became seriously depressed about ever being able to stop sweaty (and stinky) armpits.
-Seriously.
-Depressed.
+So after decades of trying this deodorant and that one, from the ultra powerful Clinical Super Aluminum varieties to men's antiperspirants (because surely, if they work for a man, they must work for me, right?), the chemical filled sweet-smelling tropical teen products, and everything in between, I became seriously depressed about ever being able to stop sweaty (and stinky) armpits.